litestar-org/litestar/docs/usage/14-testing.md

 ### Create Session Cookies

-If you are using **Session Middleware** for session persistence across requests then your route handlers may expect preloaded session when mocking the request.
-To mock request with raw session cookies, you can use `TestClient.create_session_cookies`.
+If you are using [**Session Middleware**](./7-middleware/3-builtin-middlewares/5-session-middleware/) for session persistence across requests then your route handlers may expect preloaded session when mocking the request.
+To mock request with raw session cookies, you can use [`TestClient.create_session_cookies`][starlite.testing.test_client.TestClient.create_session_cookies].
 The session middleware will then load the session data from the session cookies that you provide.

-`TestClient.create_session_cookies` accepts the following argument:

-- session_data: Dictionary to create raw session cookies from.

-To use the same session configuration that you have used in your app for session middleware, import `SessionCookieConfig` instance from your app.
+To use the same session configuration that you have used in your app for session middleware, import [`SessionCookieConfig`][starlite.middleware.session.SessionCookieConfig] instance from your app.

 ```python title="tests/test_route_handlers.py"
 import pytest